 The E-3 Australian Specialty Occupation employer will be liable for the reasonable costs of the E-3 worker’s return transportation to his or her home country or last country of residence, if the employer terminates the E-3 worker’s employment before the end of the authorized period of E-3 status.
 The employer is not responsible for the costs of the return transportation if the E-3 worker voluntarily resigns, or if the E-3 worker chooses to remain in the U.S., rather than return home.

 Family of E-3 Australian Specialty Occupation Workers

 Spouses and unmarried children under 21 years of age may seek admission in the derivative E-3 nonimmigrant category.
 This category does allow for work authorization for spouses.
-E-3 spouses must file a separate application for employment authorization while in the U.S. E-3 derivatives may attend school in the U.S.
+E-3 spouses may request employment authorization while in the U.S.